open-data-fabric/open-data-fabric/rfcs/001-record-offsets.md

 ## Explanation
 [guide-level-explanation]: #guide-level-explanation

-An `offset` is a monotonically increasing sequential numeric identifier (`uint64` / `bigint`) that is assigned to every record and represents the record's position in the dataset relative to its beginning.
+Offset is a monotonically increasing sequential numeric identifie that is assigned to every record and represents its position relative to the beginning of the dataset.

+Data type: `uint64` (Parquet/Arrow), `UNSIGNED BIGINT` (DDL), non-null.

 Offsets are assigned by coordinator at the time of persisting data (after ingestion or transformation).